jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 By default, Eleventy will ignore the `node_modules` directory as well as the folders, files and globs specified in your `.gitignore` file.

 We can also create a `.eleventyignore` file at the root of our project and specify a file, directory or glob pattern per line to explicitly tell Eleventy to ignore all matching files and directories.
-I have painfully learned that you always want to be as explict as possible, and that's true for many other things than code, actually.
+I have painfully learned that you always want to be as explicit as possible, and that's true for many other things than code, actually.
 Let's do this.

 **.eleventyignore**
 ```txt